-10. Provider obligations
+- Provider obligations and disclaimers

-10.1 The Provider shall perform the Services with reasonable skill and care.
+14.1 The Provider shall perform the Services with reasonable skill and care.

-(a) does not warrant that:
+14.3 The Provider does not warrant that:

-(i) the Client’s use of the Services will be uninterrupted or error-free; or
+(a) the Client’s use of the Services will be uninterrupted or error-free; or

-(b) is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Client acknowledges that the Services and Documentation may be subject to limitations, delays, and other problems inherent in the use of such communications networks and facilities.
+14.4 The Provider is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Client acknowledges that the Services and Documentation may be subject to limitations, delays, and other problems inherent in the use of such communications networks and facilities.

-11. Client obligations
+- Client obligations

-11.1 The Client shall:
+15.1 The Client shall:

-(ii) all necessary access to such information as may be required by the Provider to provide the Services, including to Client Data, security access information and configuration services;
+(a) provide the Provider with all necessary cooperation in relation to the Contract and all necessary access to such information as may be required by the Provider to provide the Services, including to Client Data, security access information and configuration services;

-(c) comply with the terms of the Third Party Licences;
+(c) comply with the Third Party Licences;

 (d) carry out its obligations under the Contract in a timely and efficient manner;